 Have you ever been somewhere and for some reason, you don’t understand why, but it just feels right.
 That place for me was Havana.
 Okay, I’ve been a tad obsessed with the city since I watched Dirty Dancing 2: Havana Nights about 15 years ago.
 And since then, I promised myself I’d celebrate a milestone event in Havana, so, in February I visited Havana for the first time to celebrate my 30th birthday.
 I struggled to get time off work, I was working in a hotel in Whistler and February is smack-bang in the middle of their busy season.
 But, I was beyond determined and before I knew it me and Paul were jetted off for 2 weeks to my dream destination.

 Anyway, back to Havana’s magic.
 Havana’s not perfect, in fact its kind of dirty and gritty, the buildings are grand but crumbling and the light here is epic it’s honestly like walking through a very pretty Instagram feed.
 The Cubans leave their doors wide open, they sit on their front step chatting to their neighbours, their kids run barefoot on the street.
 The Malecon at dusk is the best place in the world.
 There’s a passion, a resilience about the city kind of like an eff you to the non-believers.
 Yes our buildings are crumbling our streets are dusty but we’re here and we’re dancing in the streets.
 I’ve thought about Havana every day since I’ve returned.
+I guess your beginning to understand better why Cuba is my favourite destination of 2017.

 It’s a difficult country to travel